iwasz/cpp-can-isotp/README.md

 auto tp = tp::create<can_frame> (tp::Address{0x789ABC, 0x123456}, indication, socketSend);
 ```

 This one implements ```N_USData.indication``` (see par.
-5.2.4)  and gets called whan new ISO message was successfulty assembled, or in case of an error to inform the user, that current ISO message could not be assembled fully.
+5.2.4)  and gets called whan new ISO message was successfully assembled, or in case of an error to inform the user, that current ISO message could not be assembled fully.
 In the latter case, the ```msg``` argument will be empty, but no other further information on the error will be available.
 Of course name ```indication``` is used here as an example, and even a lambda can be used (in fact in unit tests lambdas are used almost exclusively).

 The next one is called an *advanced* callback, because it has more parameters: